 Having a cold climate across the whole state, fermented dishes are quite popular among the locals here.
 The cooking method involves boiling and steaming over frying while keeping spices mild, it adds uniqueness to their dishes.
 People of Sikkim also give preference to a few drinks including beer, whiskey, and rum to keep themselves warm.
 Last but not the least, the signature style of Sikkim food is the process of fermentation with which they preserve a plethora of non-seasonal foods while following their ancestral tradition.
 This tourist destination in India delights the foodies with a wide range served in the food platter.
 The dishes are akin to many yet are unique and delectable.

-The people of Sikkim India are known for their tradition of having a good hand at the manufacturing of several utility objects.
-With this commendable art and talent, artisans of the region make incredible handicraft objects comprising woolen carpet, choksey table, thankas delineating paintings and also, canvas wall hangings.
+The people of Sikkim India are known for their tradition of having a good hand in the manufacturing of several utility objects.
+With this commendable art and talent, artisans of the region make incredible handicraft objects comprising woolen carpet, Choksey table, thankas delineating paintings, and also, canvas wall hangings.
 There is even an Institute of Cottage Industries that was established by the government in order to promote the cottage sector of the state.
 Especially Melli, Yuksom, Gangtok, Namchi, and Pelling are places that enthrall the hearts of visitors with an array of amazing handloom products that have uniqueness owing to the patterns.

 The women of the state are not any step behind than men when it comes to contributing to creativity.
 The amazing weaving skills of local women also grab the attention of visitors.
 The thing that is highly popular outside the boundaries of Sikkim is the awe-striking collection of handmade carpets and papers.
 Lastly, the handicrafts of bamboo and cane products complete the art and craft of the Sikkim collection.
 Artisans of the state are dexterous and hand-craft some of the finest pieces that are not found anywhere else in the world.

 The best reflection of natural charm, Sikkim is a beautiful place to visit as it endows the tourists with immense travel opportunities.
 Here is the list of Tourist Attractions in Sikkim that enthralls the hearts of visitors.